-Over the last five or six years, I have been dealing with the dreaded Red Mite in my poultry houses and trying different control methods to get rid of them.
+Over the last five or six years, I have been dealing with the dreaded Red Mite in my poultry houses and trying different red mite treatments to get rid of them.
 Since posting “How to get rid of a serious red mite infestation” (when I found a large number of mites in one of my hen houses: Summer 2009), the comments to my post have been flooding in.
-It’s a popular post and hopefully it has helped people to remove the dreaded Red Mite from their chicken house.
+It’s a popular post and hopefully it has helped people to remove the dreaded Red Mite from their chicken house but what about red mites in houses and red mites on humans?
+Do red mites bite humans?

 Here are some extracts from a comment received from Laura in Ireland for example that really made me think I should investigate this further: